rocketacademy/bootcamp-4.1/3-backend/3.2-sql/README.md

 To alter existing data within the tables you can use the UPDATE or DELETE commands paired with the WHERE claus that we saw in the previous code block.
-It should be noted that you can use logical operations like greater than or less than, read more about this [here](https://www.postgresql.org/docs/current/functions-comparison.html).
+It should be noted that you can use logical operations like greater than or less than, read more about this <a href="https://www.postgresql.org/docs/current/functions-comparison.html" target="_blank">here</a>.
 Checkout the code block below to see how you can update and remove information inside a table.